sirt3tris/ArtifactSurvey/index.md

 ### Charts

-Below you can find the charts with the ranking of the positive and negative Artifact opinions for frequent and infrequent player.
+Here you find the charts with the ranking of the positive and negative Artifact opinions for frequent and infrequent player.
 The chart Y axis represent the percentage of player (within the group) that expressed an opinion falling in a specific category.

 <p align="center">
 <img src="freq_positive.png" alt="" width="320"/>    <img src="infreq_positive.png" width="320"/>